facebookarchive/AsyncDisplayKit/_docs/implicit-hierarchy-mgmt.md

 ---
-title: Implicit Hierarchy Management
+title: Automatic Subnode Management
 layout: docs
 permalink: /docs/implicit-hierarchy-mgmt.html
 prevPage: batch-fetching-api.html
 nextPage: image-modification-block.html
 ---

-Enabling Implicit Hierarchy Management (IHM) is required to use the <a href="layout-transition-api.html">Layout Transition API</a>.
+Enabling Automatic Subnode Management (ASM) is required to use the <a href="layout-transition-api.html">Layout Transition API</a>.
 However, apps that don't require animations can still benefit from the reduction in code size that this feature enables.

-When enabled, IHM means that your nodes no longer require `addSubnode:` or `removeFromSupernode` method calls.
-The presence or absence of the IHM node _and_ its subnodes is completely determined in its `layoutSpecThatFits:` method.
+When enabled, ASM means that your nodes no longer require `addSubnode:` or `removeFromSupernode` method calls.
+The presence or absence of the ASM node _and_ its subnodes is completely determined in its `layoutSpecThatFits:` method.

 ### Example ###
 <br>
 Consider the following intialization method from the PhotoCellNode class in <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.
 This ASCellNode subclass produces a simple social media photo feed cell.

 In the "Original Code" we see the familiar `addSubnode:` calls in bold.
-In the "Code with IHM" (switch at top right of code block) these have been removed and replaced with a single line that enables IHM.
+In the "Code with ASM" (switch at top right of code block) these have been removed and replaced with a single line that enables ASM.

-By setting usesImplicitHierarchyManagement to YES on the ASCellNode, we _no longer_ need to call `addSubnode:` for each of the ASCellNode's subnodes.
+By setting .automaticallyManagesSubnodes to YES on the ASCellNode, we _no longer_ need to call `addSubnode:` for each of the ASCellNode's subnodes.
 These subNodes will be present in the node hierarchy as long as this class' `layoutSpecThatFits:` method includes them.

 <div class = "highlight-group">
 <span class="language-toggle">
-  <a data-lang="swift" class="swiftButton">Code with IHM</a>
+  <a data-lang="swift" class="swiftButton">Code with ASM</a>
   <a data-lang="objective-c" class = "active objcButton">Original Code</a>
 </span>
 <div class = "code">